Rachel turned off the computer, got up and started stretching, trying to undo hours of knots accumulated in her neck and shoulders.

 These days, it was all this Digital Domination business—writing abusive YouTube comments, down-voting Reddit posts, and the like—which she couldn’t help but consider impersonal, shallow even.
 It’s cleaner and safer, but some days she misses the human touch, the performative aspect that justified all those years she spent getting a Masters from Tisch.

 Still, in this economy, she can’t complain.

-This entry is part of Jack Rusher’s journal, originally published January 26th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 26th, 2011, in New York.